Холмс, кажется, вы в России...

 Let users collect points for feedback by taking professional tests or inviting friends to the freelance marketplace.
 Users can then swap those points for discounts or free courses on the platform.

-Prices for freelance marketplace development can fluctuate depending on the level of development company, feature set and business model you choose.
+Prices for freelance marketplace development can fluctuate depending on the level of development company, feature set, and business model you choose.

-Below we have calculated the cost of freelance marketplace development at Purrweb based on the features mentioned in the article.
+Below, we have calculated the cost of freelance marketplace development at Purrweb based on the features mentioned in the article.

 We at Purrweb have already created successful marketplaces.

 For example, we built a music marketplace and managed to stand out in the market.
 How?
-By creating a native experience using Java Script, unlike competitors, who used WordPress.
+By creating a native experience using Java Script, unlike competitors who used WordPress.
 By the way, the project’s YouTube channel has already gained 20,000 subscribers.
 Read more about the case here.

 We also developed a photographer freelance marketplace for our client from Belgium.
-To make the platform user-friendly we solved a lot of problems: rebuilt the UI/UX design from 300 random screens of the previous contractor, worked around the restrictions for the payment gateway, limited long-term storage of photos in the database.
-What other challenges we encountered while developing a niche freelance marketplace and how we solved them you can read here.
+To make the platform user-friendly, we solved a lot of problems: rebuilt the UI/UX design from 300 random screens of the previous contractor, worked around the restrictions for the payment gateway, and limited long-term storage of photos in the database.
+What other challenges we encountered while developing a niche freelance marketplace and how we solved them — you can read here.

-If you want someone to help you analyze the market, take into account all the peculiarities and develop a freelance marketplace, order the development at Purrweb.
-Fill out the form below and we will contact you shortly.
+If you want someone to help you analyze the market, take all the peculiarities into account, and develop a freelance marketplace, order the development at Purrweb.
+Fill out the form below, and we will contact you shortly.

 How useful was this post?